 This rating suggests lack of effort on the part of students toward achieving course goals and objectives.
 This is demonstrated by significant inconsistency in satisfactorily preparing homework assignments and preparing for tests and other classroom activities.
 These students typically require atypical teacher attention.
-In general, this indicates unsatisfactory student rating Staff performance. and parent/guardian intervention is warranted.
+In general, this unsatisfactory student rating indicates performance.
+Staff and parent/guardian intervention is warranted.